-Who do we share your child's information with?
+Who do we share your information with?

-In some cases, your child's data will be outsourced to a third-party processor.
-However, this will only be done with your consent, unless we are required share your child's data to fulfil our legal obligation in educating your child.
-Where the academy outsources data to a third-party processor, the same data protection standards that academy upholds are imposed on the processor.
+In some cases, your data will be outsourced to a third-party processor.
+However, this will only be done with your consent, unless the law requires the academy to share your data.
+Where the academy outsources data to a third-party processor, the same data protection standards that the academy upholds are imposed on the processor.